Fraud Blocker

 1. Enroll in CCAPP-Approved Coursework

 Start by enrolling in an educational program approved by the California Consortium of Addiction Programs and Professionals (CCAPP).
 This coursework forms the foundation for your certification and future advancement.
+Programs like the one offered at InterCoast Colleges are specifically designed to meet CCAPP’s curriculum standards, ensuring the education you receive is directly applicable to your certification goals.

 2. Complete the 9-Hour Orientation